chongrui/pet-store-api-demo/README.md

 Execute `npm run e2e:open` to open Cypress in interactive mode.
 Choose "E2E Testing", select your browser, and run your tests from the "Specs" tab.

-Remember to terminate the process in the terminal with "Ctrl+C" (or "Command+C" on macOS) after completion to avoid background processes.
+Remember to terminate the process in the terminal with "Ctrl+C" after completion to avoid background processes.

 #### Continuous Integration Mode